mrandrewandrade/blog/_posts/2016-02-16-generalized-solution-to-multi-echelon-inventory-decisions.md

 last_updated: 2016-02-16
 ---

 This post outlines the generalized solution to Multi-Echelon Inventory Decisions by finding the lower, upper and average bound for an optimal solution.
 It then outlines a genetic algorithm approach to finding the optimal solution.
-The genaralized solution procedure is applied to the [Multi-Echelon Inventory
+The generalized solution procedure is applied to the [Multi-Echelon Inventory
 Decisions at Jefferson
 Plumbing Supplies
 To Store or Not to Store?](http://ptgmedia.pearsoncmg.com/images/9780133757880/samplepages/0133757889.pdf) Case Study